paulasilvatech/Mainframe-AI-Modernization/README.md

 ![Architecture Overview](images/architecture-overview.svg)

-This diagram illustrates the high-level architecture of the IBM z/OS mainframe modernization approach using Azure AI Foundry with GitHub integration.
+This diagram illustrates the high-level architecture of the mainframe modernization approach using Azure AI Foundry with GitHub integration.

 ## 👥 Who is this playbook for?